 The Kirchweihfest commemorates the custom, documented since the 9th century, of celebrating the day of the solemn consecration of a church, the Kirchweihe, each year.

 Usually the festivities were celebrated with a service in the church.

-Learn more about autumn HERE
+You can learn more about autumn HERE

-You can read nice autumn poems HERE
+You can read beautiful autumn poems HERE